LityoPS/Flatten/README.md

 # Flatten: Abstractive Text Summarizer

 This repository contains a full-stack application and model training resources for an abstractive text summarizer.
-It features a fine-tuned T5 model capable of generating summaries in different styles: Harsh (Concise), Standard, and Detailed.
+It features a fine-tuned T5 model capable of generating summaries in different styles: Harsh, Standard, and Detailed.

 ## Project Structure